-The subject properties are located in the southwestern region of the Kodiak archipelago in the general locale of Alitak Bay.
-The Village of Akhiok is situated on the west side of Alitak Bay.
-Akhiok was incorporated as a Second Class City in 1974.
-The population as of July 1993 is estimated at 78.24 This portion of the island is truly remote (approximately 50 miles from the end of Kodiak's limited road system), accessible only by light plane or marine transport.
+The subject properties are located in the western region of the Kodiak archipelago in two general locales - one referenced by Uyak Bay, Larson Bay and Karluk Lake; the other by Halibut Bay, Grant Lagoon, and the Sturgeon River.

+The community of Larsen Bay is situated on the south side of Larsen Bay, a narrow inlet that extends westerly from Uyak Bay.
+Larsen Bay was incorporated as a Second Class City in 1974.
+The population as of July 1993 is estimated at 144.
+This portion of the island is truly remote, accessible only by light plane or marine transport.

 The area is characterized as a rugged coastal environment with a jagged shoreline punctuated by numerous bays, coves, and lagoons.
-Other significant geographic references include Moser Bay, Deadman Bay, Sulua Bay, Portage Bay, Kaiugnak Bay, Kiavak Bay, Kaguyak Bay, and Russian Harbor.
+Other significant geographic references include Zachar Bay and Amook Island.
 Several locations offer protected moorages and gravel/sand beaches, however, much of the shoreline is rocky and/or exposed to open ocean.
 Elevations range from coastal lowlands to approximately 2,500 feet.
 The diverse terrain ranges from wetlands to rocky mountains.
 Vegetation consists primarily of alternating tundra, grasses and alder thicket.
 There are no stands of merchantible timber in the area.
 Select areas are sparsely wooded with cottonwoods.

-Nearly all of the land in the area is owned by either the Federal Government (Kodiak National Wildlife Refuge) or Akhiok-Kaguyak Incorporated.
-Corporate lands lie within the boundaries of the Refuge.
+Nearly all of the land in the area is owned by either the Federal Government (Kodiak National Wildlife Refuge) or Koniag Incorporated.
+Much of the Corporation lands lie within the boundaries of the Refuge.
 Privately-owned lands include a handful of native allotments, some of which have been sold to non-native owners.
+In addition, dozens of 10 +/- acre parcels were conveyed from the Larsen Bay Tribal Council (LBTC) to individual shareholders.
 The only other source of privately-owned land is a few old U. S. Surveys utilized decades ago for commercial canneries, mining claims, etc.